atdeters/minishell/README.md

 ```sh
 git clone https://github.com/atdeters/minishell.git && cd minishell && docker build -t msh . && docker run -it msh
 ```
-**Note**
+**Note:**
-The alias and history files will not be stored when exiting and reopening this docker image.
+The alias (.msh_alias) and history (.msh_history) files will not be stored when exiting and reopening this docker image.
 Use the following installation to try those features.

 ## One-Liner Installation Command
 #### For Debian-based systems (Ubuntu, Debian, etc.)